The Roadmap

 January 2025

-Workshop to critically examine the Agri-Food Calculator with experts from academia and across the UK agri-food system
+Workshop to critically examine the Future Food Calculator with experts from academia and across the UK agri-food system

 February 2025